Interesting Things

 -

 How to look at photographs while witnessing a genocide?
-The work Interesting Things is to be understood as an insight into ongoing conversations that deal with images from Palestine (1921-2923) which were labelled as "des choses intéressantes" – Interesting Things – by the photographer.
+The work Interesting Things is an insight into ongoing conversations that deal with images from Palestine (1921-1923), which were labelled Des Choses Intéressantes – Interesting Things – by the photographer.

-I am, too, related to these images that exist as matter, as photographs in exile, so close by.
-In the video essay, I therefore decided to be present in front of the camera myself, handling the negatives and reciting the voice-over.
-By inverting the video footage – and thereby turning the negatives into positives – the essay deals with the political act of looking.
+I, too, feel connected to these images, existing as matter, as photographs in exile, so close by.
+That is why, in the video essay, I chose to be present in front of the camera myself: handling the negatives and reciting the voice-over.
+By inverting the video footage – thereby turning the negatives into positives –the essay engages with the political act of looking.
 Who gazes at whom, and what power dynamics are at play?

 -